ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 This allows to operate on the XFCE configuration with libelektra.
 As usual, this allows the plugin to read and write to the XFCE configuration.

-For further understanding how xfconf is structured, please refer to the [xfconf binding](../../../src/bindings/xfconf/README.md#xfconf-terminology).
+For further understanding how xfconf is structured, please refer to the Xfconf binding.

 The list of all channels is stored in the `system:/elektra/modules/xfconf/channels` which is an array of all channel names.
 Channels cannot be created manually with libelektra.